The challenge

 This is not to say that there cannot be multiple plans – for hunters and farmers, for big deal specialists, for pre-sales, for new salespeople onboarding – but each individual plan must be as simple as possible.

-2. TRANSPARENCY
+2. Transparency

 Achieving simplicity automatically helps with plan transparency.
-Salespeople must be able to quickly and accurately calculate the pay-out they will achieve by winning a particular deal.
+Salespeople must be able to quickly and accurately calculate the payout they will achieve by winning a particular deal.

-The plan should also be transparent in the sense that the sales management plans are fully aligned with the plans of individual performers: the targets must “roll-up”.
+The plan should also be transparent in the sense that the sales management plans are fully aligned with the plans of individual performers: the targets must roll up.
 Misalignment creates unproductive tensions as salespeople get conflicting messages from the compensation plan and their line managers.

-3. AFFORDABILITY
+3. Affordability

-Self-evidently, the company must be able to afford the pay-outs that the salespeople earn.
+Self-evidently, the company must be able to afford the payouts that the salespeople earn.
 But this becomes more complex to manage when:

-✓ Different parts of the company portfolio carry very different margins.
+• Different parts of the company portfolio carry very different margins.

-✓ Some elements of a total solution sale are sourced from third parties and billed as pass-through revenue.
+• Some elements of a total solution sale are sourced from third parties and billed as pass-through revenue.

-✓ The company’s business model is in transition e.g. from one-off box sales to annuity service revenues.
+• The company’s business model is in transition e.g. from one-off box sales to annuity service revenues.

-4. FEASIBILITY
+4. Feasibility

 A successful plan must be based only on metrics that can be reliably, unambiguously, and efficiently collected.
-These metrics must be captured rapidly enough to match the cadence of the plan’s pay-out cycle.
+These metrics must be captured rapidly enough to match the cadence of the plan’s payout cycle.

 Furthermore, the plan must be feasible in the sense that the metrics being used are ones that salespeople can actually influence.
 The cardinal principle of simplicity should help here.
-Make sure that additional metrics are not being added to the plan which salespeople cannot significantly impact: bad debt, usage levels, delivered margins are all examples of unhelpful metrics that dilute plan impact.
+Make sure that additional metrics are not being added to the plan that the salespeople cannot significantly impact: bad debt, usage levels, delivered margins are all examples of unhelpful metrics that dilute plan impact.

-5. CONSISTENCY
+5. Consistency

 But beware of radically changing the plan structure and format every year.
 This erodes the salespeople’s trust in the leadership vision.
 It also wastes a lot of sales time as salespeople try to figure out how they can earn their OTE, particularly if the plan introduces new complexity.

-And try to avoid muddying the waters by introducing too many SPIFs through the year – they add complexity and may well have unintended consequences.
+To the same end, try to avoid muddying the waters by introducing too many SPIFs through the year – they add complexity and may well have unintended consequences.

-6. CADENCE
+6. Cadence

 At the top level, the plan and associated targets must be agreed and ready to communicate within 10 working days of the period start.
-This is not a trivial challenge, and the danger is that neither Sales (focused on Year-End performance) or Finance (focused on budgets) make the necessary time available in Q4.
+This is not a trivial challenge, and the danger is that neither Sales (focused on year-end performance) or Finance (focused on budgets) make the necessary time available in Q4.

 Simplicity and consistency will both help, but ultimately there must be a clear project plan with owners to ensure that the sales compensation scheme is formulated and approved on time.
 It won’t happen by accident.

-In execution, the objective is to make the gap as short as possible between goal achievement and pay-out.
-If the cycle time is so long that the salespeople no longer remember which deal has contributed to the pay-out the motivation impact is substantially reduced.
+In execution, the objective is to make the gap as short as possible between goal achievement and payout.
+If the cycle time is so long that the salespeople no longer remember which deal has contributed to the payout, the motivation impact is substantially reduced.
 A simple plan, feasible metrics, and good process automation will all help to deliver this.

 As you consider potential changes, a simple RAG matrix may be helpful to explain the planned changes to different stakeholders: